djcarter85/codingblog/_posts/2019-04-12-command-line-parser.md

 ---
 title: Command Line Parser for C#
+summary: I recently came across a C# library that takes care of the boilerplate code often associated with parsing, validating and using options specified as command line arguments.
 ---

 I recently came across [Command Line Parser](https://github.com/commandlineparser/commandline).
 It's a C# library (available on NuGet) that takes care of the boilerplate code often associated with parsing, validating and using options specified as command line arguments.